-At last, we show that groups admitting properly discontinuous actions on a contractible algebraic manifold of dimension at most three such that a maximal reductive subgroup of the algebraic closure $G$ fixes a point are virtually polycyclic in all cases except when $G$ acts by Lorentz transformations.
-For examples and a survey of such actions, we refer the reader to \cite{DG_1}, \cite{DG_2}, and \cite{CDGM}.

-\begin{theorem} {\normalfont Let $\Gamma$ be a finitely generated Zariski dense subgroup of a connected algebraic group $G$.
+At last, we consider groups that admit properly discontinuous actions on a contractible algebraic manifold of dimension at most three.
+Consequently, we answer affirmatively Question 1 up to this dimension. \begin{thmd}[Theorem \ref{thm: app3}] {\normalfont Let $\Gamma$ be a finitely generated Zariski dense subgroup of a connected algebraic group $G$.
 Let $H$ be a maximal reductive subgroup of $G$.
 Suppose $G$ acts algebraically on a contractible algebraic manifold $X$ such that there exists $x_0\in X$ with $Hx_0=x_0$.
 Suppose $\Gamma$ acts properly discontinuously on $X$. \begin{enumerate}[(a)] \item If $\mbox{dim}(X)=2$, then $\Gamma$ is virtually polycyclic.